stavkl/linguistics-for-nlp/_posts/2020-09-21-What-should-have-been-a-poster-at-ISCOL.md

 toc: false
 layout: post
 description: What should have been a poster at ISCOL
-categories: [markdown]
+categories: [fastpages, jupyter]
+h

 title: Getting the ###life out of Living: How adequate are word-pieces for modelling complex morphology?
 ---
-*This post will review the paper I presented at SIGMORPHON this year (see link in the publications section), that should have been presented at the ISCOL conference too but eventually didn't.*
+*This post reviews the paper I presented at SIGMORPHON this year (see link in the publications section), that should have been presented at the ISCOL conference too but eventually didn't.*
 ---
-### Getting the ###life out of Living: How adequate are word-pieces for modelling complex morphology?
+### How adequate are word-pieces for modelling complex morphology?
 **tldr;**
 not at all.